LAST UPDATED: June 13, 2022

-Riverside collects and uses aggregated, de-identified information to assess the quality and improve our Services.
-Further, Riverside uses de-identified information for assessment development purposes.
-As part of our assessment development efforts, we may share aggregated, de-identified information with reputable third-party development partners, who are experts in the field of assessments and subject to strict obligations of security and confidentiality with respect to information they receive from us.
-These development partners only use the de-identified we share with them for analysis on our behalf and for purposes permitted under this Policy.
+Riverside collects and uses aggregated, de-identified information to assess the quality of and improve our Services.
+Further, Riverside uses de-identified information for purposes of assessment development, research, and publications relevant to our services and industry.
+As part of our assessment development efforts, we may share aggregated, de-identified information with reputable third-party development partners, who are considered experts in the field of assessments and subject to strict obligations of security and confidentiality with respect to information they receive from us.
+These development partners only use the de-identified information we share with them for analysis on our behalf and for purposes permitted under this Policy.

 Finally, while assessments are in progress, we use de-identified information in order to authenticate a user’s identity, maintain links between Students/Examinees and their respective proctors during assessment sessions, and update certain features of our Services.

 We reserve the right to update this Policy at any time.
 We will post the revised Policy on our main Site (https://www.riversideinsights.com/support/policies), and such changes will be effective immediately unless otherwise stated.
 If these changes are material, we will provide notice to you through email notifications and/or prominent statements on our website and, where required by applicable law, we will obtain your consent.

 If you are located outside of the United States, please be aware that information we collect, including Personal Information, may be transferred to, and processed, stored, and used in the United States.
 The data protection laws in the United States may differ from those of the country in which you are located.